Toadally Transformed

 Hops-itality

 Fifty years ago, Rachel Carson asked the world to consider a simple question: imagine springtime without birdsong.
-Silent Spring addressed an unlikely subject for what was to become a best-selling book—the effect of DDT and other pesticides that persist in...
+Silent Spring addressed an unlikely subject for what was to become a best-selling book—the effect of DDT and other pesticides that persist in body tissue, becoming more and more concentrated as they move up the food chain (a...
 Continue Reading →

 Froggy Goes A-Courtin’

 My mole Tboy (that’s spy, not insectivore) tells me Valentine’s Day has had its intended effect on the wood frog population in southwestern Virginia.
-On February 18th the first early-bird male appeared at a nearby pond, floating patiently and quietly....
+On February 18th the first early-bird male appeared at a nearby pond, floating patiently and quietly.
+Four days later, 50 guys had found their way to the gene pool and were...
 Continue Reading →

 Website Powered by WordPress.com.